The ASK Network is being developed by the BGS and Glasgow City Council (GCC), with support from other partners in the public and private sectors.

 Join the ASK Network to help develop and exchange data sets and methods about the ground beneath Glasgow and beyond.

-The ASK Network — or Accessing Subsurface Knowledge — was launched in The Lighthouse on 16 November 2012.
+The ASK Network — or Accessing Subsurface Knowledge — was launched in November 2012 and now has ten private sector, six public sector and two academic members.

 ASK is a new data and knowledge exchange network between public and private sectors developed by the BGS and Glasgow City Council.